Are you staying with a friend or a different family? Is somebody else looking after you?

 We want to make sure that you are safe so may ask you:

 - Your relationship with your carers and parents.

 - That all is in place for you to feel comfortable and protected.

 - Whether you would like any advice or a listening ear.

-For most children and young people, 'private fostering' works well but we still need to have a conversation with every privately fostered child and provide support.
+For most children and young people, 'private fostering' works well but we need to make sure we know who is being ‘privately fostered’ and whether we can provide help.

 We just need to make sure you are well and listen to you so please let us know.

 If you have any other questions about private fostering, we also have a private fostering lead where you can contact at PrivateFostering@salford.gov.uk or 0161 603 4500